 Hippeastrum is a genus in the family Amaryllidaceae with 70-75 species and 600+ hybrids and cultivars.
 The genus is native to tropical regions of the Caribbean, Mexico and South America.
 The Hippeastrum main page has information about cultivation and lists the species and hybrids that are included in the PBS wiki.

-Hippeastrum aglaiae is a rainforest species from northern Argentina with orange, cream or pink flowers.
+Hippeastrum aglaiae (A.Cast.)
+Hunz. & A.A.Cocucci is a rainforest species from northern Argentina with orange, cream or pink flowers.
 Photograph by Germán Roitman

 Hippeastrum "euryphyllum" (syn.
 Amaryllis euryphylla Ravenna 2003) cannot be found as a validly published name in major plant taxonomic databases.
 However, it is pretty clear that the plant is a Hippeastrum so we are including it here.
 The species falls within the subgenus Macropodastrum (white flowers with long tubes).
 In Argentina three other species of this subgenus are recorded: H. argentinum (syn.
 H. tucumanum, H. candidum, H. immaculatum), H. parodii and H. guarapuavicum.
 Hippeastrum euryphyllum can be distinguished from the others by the light yellow-creamy trumpet shaped flowers, the very short style arms, as well as the area where it grows among rocks in rocky slopes in the three hills that gave the name to the Tres Cerros hamlet, Department of San Martin, Province of Corrientes.
 The species also has the broad, comparatively short leaves.
 Photos 1-3 were taken in northern Argentina by Germán Roitman.
 Photos 4-6 were contributed by Mariano Saviello of plants from a different site in situ.